gabe00122/personal-site/src/posts/first-post.md

 ### Algorithem Overview

-An actor critic algorithem uses temporal difference learning to predict the expected reward, this can either be a cumulative reward for the entire episode or a rate of reward per enviroment step.
-While for episodic enviroments discounted rewards work, these have theoretical issues for continousus enviroements and a rate of reward should be used instead.
-Never the less it is more common to implemented it using a discounted cumulative reward and for this implementation that's what we use.
+An actor critic is made up of two primary components.

+First the actor which:
+When given a observation of an enviroment predicts an action that will maximize a reward signal for the agent.

+And a critic which:
+When given a observation of an enviroment predicts the expected reward that will be received (either cumulativly or as an rate of reward over time)

+The purpose of the ciritc is to calculated temproal difference error is a measure of the change in reward expectation over one or more enviroment steps.
+Calculated it over a single step is called TD(0) which is what I implemented.

 The definition of a 1-step actor critic is as follows: